-Colonel John Blashford-Snell CBE – Mongolian Khan Khentil Expedition 2020
+Colonel John Blashford-Snell CBE – Mongolian Khan Khentii Expedition 2023

 The expedition will be carrying out community aid projects, giving dental and medical help to the local people and performing archaeological, biological and zoological tasks with Mongolian scientists.
 The scientific studies are organised with the support of the National University by Professor Terbish, who has accompanied our expeditions since 1992.